syn990/SYN-OS/readme.md

 ![SYN-OS Banner](./Images/SYN-BANNER.png)

-**SYN-OS** is a highly customizable Arch Linux–based operating system crafted by **William Hayward-Holland** (*Syntax990*).
+**SYN-OS** is a highly customizable Arch Linux–based operating system by **William Hayward-Holland** (*Syntax990*).

-It combines Arch’s minimal base with curated build scripts, dotfiles, and custom theming to deliver a streamlined, efficient, and personalized environment.
+It combines Arch’s minimal base with curated build scripts, dotfiles, and custom theming to deliver a streamlined and efficient environment.

 SYN-OS is designed for those who want:
 - **Full control** over packages, themes, and configurations.